-Currently, the total installed capacity to generate electricity in Rwanda is 235.6 MW from different power plants, mainly hydro.
-Only 11% of the available capacity is imported while the rest is domestically generated.
-By generation technology mix, 50.6% is from hydrological resources, followed by thermal sources (43.4%) and solar sources with 5%.
+Currently, the total installed capacity to generate electricity in Rwanda is 332.6 MW from different power plants.
+By generation technology mix, 51% is from thermal sources, followed by hydro sources (43.9%) and solar sources with 4.2%.

 These projects are expected to considerably reduce the usage of expensive sources (fuel) and change the generation technology mix as indicated in the graph below: